rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Secure Key Caching.md

 The SGX Attestation Infrastructure allows to fetch PCK certificates and SGX collateral from Intel SGX Provisioning Certification Service (PCS).
 It makes the PCK certificates available to workloads that use the SKC Client, which allows them to generate SGX quotes.
 The SGX Attestation Infrastructure also includes components that perform the verification of SGX quotes.

+### SGX Support in Orchestrators

+The SGX Attestation Infrastructure can optionally push the SGX information about compute nodes to cloud orchestrators so that SGX workloads (like SKC) can be scheduled on compute nodes that support SGX.
+Currently, the Kubernetes orchestrator is supported.

 ### Key Protection

-SKC allows to protect keys in an SGX enclave at rest and in use.
+SKC leverages the SGX Attestation Infrastructure to protect keys in an SGX enclave at rest and in use.
 Applications use the SKC Client -- a set of libraries -- to retrieves keys at runtime from KBS.
 KBS performs an SGX enclave attestation.
 If the attestation is successful, KBS generates a Symmetric Wrapping Key (SWK), wraps it with the enclave public key and provisions it into the enclave, which can unwrap it since it has the corresponding private key.
 Application can then be provisioned into the SGX enclave after being wrapped with the SWK.
 Application keys are therefore never exposed to any software outside of the enclave.

-### SGX Support in Orchestrators

-The SGX Attestation Infrastructure can optionally push the SGX information about compute nodes to cloud orchestrators so that SGX workloads (like SKC) can be scheduled on compute nodes that support SGX.
-Currently, the Kubernetes orchestrator is supported.

 # SGX Attestation Infrastructure and SKC Components